matuzo/matuzoat/src/blog/testing-with-tab.md

 date: 2020-02-20T06:41:15.944Z
 intro: ''
 teaser: >-
-  I’m employed for about a year now and many things are different compared to being a freelancer.
+  I’ve been employed for about a year now and many things are different compared to being a freelancer.
 One interesting thing in my specific situation is that I have to evaluate the accessibility of third-party tools regularly.
 Usually there’s no time for a full audit, I have to gain a good overview of the quality of a product as quickly as possible.
 tags:
   - blog
   - posts